Starting Your ALCF Award

 We also encourage you to take full advantage of ALCF's training programs and user services.
 Some useful introductory materials and videos are listed below:

-- Running on Theta
+- Running on Polaris

 - ThetaGPU Overview

 - Community Data Sharing with ACDC (using Eagle)

 Before your project begins, you will receive an email with the following project information: